An Overview of PyTorch Lightning with a Simple Code Walkthrough

 Using PyTorch Lightning is similar to using raw PyTorch.
 The main difference, as we have mentioned, is the altering of boilerplate code becomes unnecessary.
 Other than that, all you have to do is inherit the LightningModule instead of the nn.module.
 PyTorch Lightning handles all of the critical components of deep learning network modeling.

 Another important piece of information to consider when using PyTorch Lightning is that it is hardware agnostic.
-You can choose, based on what kind of model you are building and research you are performing, whether to run your AI models off of CPU or GPU or anything else you can make work.
+Based on what kind of model you are building and the research you are performing, you can choose whether to run your AI models off of CPU or GPU or anything else you can make work.
 This makes using PyTorch one of the most flexible options for creating reproducible AI models.

 Let's first install Lightning: